bgd-labs/aave-gov-level-2-update/audits/SigmaPrime.md

 Note that due to compatibility with `AaveGovernanceV2` and `IExecutor` it may be undesirable to change variable names.

-An alternative mitigation is to clearly document the units in the natspec.
+An alternative mitigation is to clearly document the units in the Natspec.

 **BGD answer**

 Natspec will be updated to clearly indicate if variable indicates time in seconds or indicates number of blocks.

+**Resolution: Resovled**

+The Natspec comments have been updated to include the units for each variable in commit [ae15802](https://github.com/bgd-labs/aave-gov-level-2-update/commit/ae158023ccfe22c9abbcb8eb380ca9e1c1796099).

 ### Identical proposals queued in the same block will overwrite each other in the executor.